Why is it hard to stop smoking? How can those little sticks of leaves cause such hardship and have so much power?

 As you think through your fears ask yourself if they are real or have they become useful excuses?

-Spend a few days being a conscious smoker.
+Now, spend a few days being a mindful smoker.
 A what?

-If you are going to smoke it, extinguish it quickly after a few puffs.
+If you are going to smoke it, extinguish it as soon as you are sated.
 In a very short while you will know exactly why you smoke, what your triggers are, and it will become even clearer why you want to be free.

 When you have done that let it become a real image again, only this time you are a non-smoker.
 Do this a few times, and each time it will feel more normal and exciting.